joncarlmatthews/nate/README.md

 # nate v0.1

-nate is a little command line utility for finding audio file Bit Rates
+nate is a command line utility for finding audio file Bit Rates.
+It will recursively look through a given directory and output a bit rate value for each audio file found.
+It's primary purpose is to discover audio files below a certain quality.

 Written by: [Jon Matthews](https://github.com/joncarlmatthews)